Beryl Vertue: Later career

 In 1967, Vertue was invited by Robert Stigwood to join his company, which had absorbed ALS, and became deputy chairman.
 Sykes and Milligan ended their professional relationship with Vertue at this change, though she continued to represent Galton, Simpson and Howerd.

 Working under the new arrangement, she became an executive producer for the newly created Associated London Films.
 The first production was The Plank (1967), Sykes' wordless silent film.
 In this role, Vertue was involved in film spin-offs of television comedies of writers with whom she had previously worked.
 Meanwhile, she sold British television formats to the United States.
 These successes included Steptoe and Son, which became Sanford and Son in the U.S., and Till Death Us Do Part, which was turned into All in the Family.
 In 1975, she was a co-executive producer of the cinema version of The Who's rock opera Tommy, directed by Ken Russell and starring Roger Daltrey.
 The film company lasted for eight years, after which she continued with the Robert Stigwood Organisation as executive vice-president, producing programmes for American television.

 Stigwood sent her to negotiate with Ike Turner in order to allow Tina Turner to appear in Tommy.
 She promised they would take good care of Tina, and then thanked him before he had had a chance to consent.
 Her powers of persuasion were so good that he agreed.

 Vertue formed Hartswood Films in 1979.
 It has produced many comedies, including Men Behaving Badly, Is It Legal?, and Coupling, the latter written by her son-in-law Steven Moffat.
 She also served as executive producer of their dramatic series Sherlock, which Moffat also co-created.
 Her daughter, Sue Vertue, produced the series.

-Personal life
+Personal life and death

 Vertue married her childhood sweetheart Clem Vertue in 1951.
 They divorced amicably in 1984.
 The couple had two daughters: Sue and Debbie.
 Sue became a television producer and married writer/producer Steven Moffat, of Doctor Who and Sherlock fame.
 Debbie became operations director at Hartswood.

-Vertue died on 12 February 2022, at the age of 90.
+Vertue died from ischaemic heart disease and chronic obstructive pulmonary disease at the Cromwell Hospital in South Kensington, London, on 12 February 2022, aged 90.